 So here's a Z we'll fashion here.
 The limbs should be kind of placed as much as possible along Langer's lines, the transverse nature.
 So, the nature of the tightness, and then how you're going to transpose it.
 So that'll transpose over to that spot and that over to that spot.
 This one here, since it was a previous Z-plasty, I think we want - so we can borrow some of that skin, we'll elevate it and bring it across, and then this will be something more like a Y - see that Y - and then this tip will go here and it'll turn into a V. That will add length in this dimension, therefore making a little less tight.
 So a Z-plasty here and a Y-V plasty here.
 There's no real laxity here, so we can't elevate this again and try to bring that across.

 Can I have some Stevens scissors, please?

-So acid burns the face off and leaves a perfectly normal side of the face and a devastated other side of the face.
+So acid burns to the face often leave a perfectly normal side of the face and a devastated other side of the face.
 Fortunately, his face looks good.
 It was mostly the posterior aspect of his body that took the brunt of everything.

 Let's have a little more local, please.

 But the neck was really tight, but his skin grafts heal up exceptionally well, so they're not - Thank you.
 With the local anesthetic, you can get into a tissue plane of where you're going to do the dissection, and the local anesthetic fluid can actually do some of the dissection for you.
 So it's very - it makes the elevation rotation easier.

 For normal dermis - this is normal dermis, it'll have a subdermal plexus.
 That subdermal plexus will be what supplies the skin.
 In the area where it's skin graft, the skin graft does not have a normal subdermal plexus.
 So that other skin graft on his right side, it'll have to be done judiciously and has to be relatively small in order to see how that will go.